-Agenda: A governmental body must post an agenda that includes the date, hour, place, and subject of each meeting.
-The agenda must be posted on a bulletin board at city hall in a place readily accessible to the public at all times for at least 72 hours before the meeting.
-In addition, for cities that have an Internet website, the city must post the city council's agenda 72 hours before the meeting on that website.
+Agenda - A governmental body must post notice of its meeting that includes the date, hour, place, and subject of each meeting.
+The notice must be posted on a bulletin board at city hall in a place readily accessible to the public at all times for at least 72 hours before the meeting.
+In addition, for cities that have a website, the city must concurrently post the notice of the meeting and the city council's agenda on the website at least 72 hours before the meeting.

-Records of meetings: Cities must keep written minutes or recordings of all open meetings, and a certified agenda or recording of executive/closed meetings, except for closed consultations with an attorney.
+Records of meetings - Cities must keep written minutes or recordings of all open meetings, and a certified agenda or recording of executive/closed meetings, except for closed consultations with an attorney.
 The minutes must state the subject and indicate each vote, decision, or other action taken, and a city that has a website must post the approved minutes on that website.